red-gate/FlywayGithubAction/README.md

 Items supplied to `extraArgs` need to be specified as if they're being passed on the commandline.
 E.g:

 `extraArgs: -outOfOrder=true -stream=true`

+## Disclaimer
+This GitHub Action is provided on an as is basis and no warranties or representations of any sort are made.
+Please note that you are solely responsible for any data which you input into the Action.
+We recommend that no personal or confidential information is included.